dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 <a name="whats_next"></a>
 ## What's Next
- You now have several techniques to handle input in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
-You should also have an improved understanding of the various types of input events and the routed event mechanisms used by [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+ You now have several techniques to handle input in WPF.
+You should also have an improved understanding of the various types of input events and the routed event mechanisms used by WPF.

- Additional resources are available that explain [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] framework elements and event routing in more detail.
+ Additional resources are available that explain WPF framework elements and event routing in more detail.
 See the following overviews for more information, [Commanding Overview](commanding-overview.md), [Focus Overview](focus-overview.md), [Base Elements Overview](base-elements-overview.md), [Trees in WPF](trees-in-wpf.md), and [Routed Events Overview](routed-events-overview.md).

 ## See also